 There are several alternatives when it comes to creating dashboards and visually appealing reports.
 Below you can check some of the most popular tools which can be alternatives to Google Data Studio.
 You might also check our related article here: Google Data Studio vs. Tableau: What's Better for You?

 - Microsoft Power BI

 - Klipfolio Dashboard

-All these tools offer similar service with small differences.
-There are technical capabilities and also padi/free options as well.
+All these tools offer similar services with small differences.
+There are technical capabilities and also paid/free options as well.